-- 1) Each year when the data is available the Committee on Ministry communicates a minimum salary level generated by the formulas in this policy for all full-time pastors for the coming year.
+- Each year when the data is available the Committee on Ministry communicates a minimum salary level generated by the formulas in this policy for all full-time pastors forthe coming year.
 It is recommended that no salary be below the minimums established by this policy.
-The compensation policy will be posted on the Presbytery website and updated annually (see Appendix for annual changes). - 2) Annually the Committee on Ministry approves changes in every pastor's terms of call and publishes a compensation report on range of pastor salaries within the Presbytery.
-This report is the "Salary Range Report" and can be found at this link: https://thepresbytery.org/wp-content/uploads/2019/06/NCP-Pastor-Salary-Range-2020-FNL190610.pdf - Part-time pastor compensation shall be proportional to the hours worked, based upon a 40-hour work week. - 4) Typically, church professionals, such as pastors, work more than 40 hours per week.
-If a given week requires an atypical expenditure of time by the pastor, additional time off may be taken during the following week.
-For the health and well-being of both the pastor and the congregation, attention shall be given to a proper work-life balance. - 5) If an honorably retired minister who is receiving BOP pension benefits is employed by a congregation, dues paid to the BOP are reduced from 37% to 12%.
+The compensation policy will be posted on the Presbytery website and updated annually (see Appendix for annual changes). - 2) Part-time pastor compensation shall be proportional to the hours worked, based upon a40-hour work week. - 3) Typically, church professionals, such as pastors, work more than 40 hours per week.
+If a given week requires an atypical expenditure of time by the pastor, additional time off maybe taken during the following week.
+For the health and well-being of both the pastor andthe congregation, attention shall be given to a proper work-life balance. - 4) If an honorably retired minister who is receiving BOP pension benefits is employed by a congregation, dues paid to the BOP are reduced from 37% to 12%.
 This applies to all pastors working 20 or more hours per week.